Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Temporal progression of internet speed

-Third, we compare the estimates of linear coefficient $\beta_{1t}$ and $\beta_{1t}^{r}$ for both iOS and Android devices from City A and B in Table~\ref{tab:time-lm}.
+Finally, we compare the estimates of linear coefficients $\beta_{1t}$ and $\beta_{1t}^{r}$ for both iOS and Android devices from City A and B in Table~\ref{tab:time-lm}.
 For both device types, the estimates are positive, which suggests that the download speed increases over time.
-The estimates of $\beta_{1t}^{r}$ from the bias-corrected samples are smaller than those of $\beta_{1t}$ in first three rows, indicating that the improvement of internet speed may be slightly overestimated by the original data for these two cities.
-The estimates of $\beta_{1t}^{r}$ is similar to $\beta_{1t}$ for download speeds in Android devices in City B, whereas the intercept $\beta_{0t}^{r}$ is smaller than $\beta_{0t}$, as shown in part (d) of Fig. \ref{fig-time-trend}.
-The results from Fig.~\ref{fig-time-trend} and Table~\ref{tab:time-lm} consistently suggest that the internet speed improves over the time range.
+The estimates of $\beta_{1t}^{r}$ from the bias-corrected samples are smaller than those of $\beta_{1t}$ in the first three rows, indicating that the improvement of internet speed may be slightly overestimated by the original data for these two cities.
+The estimates of $\beta_{1t}^{r}$ are similar to $\beta_{1t}$ for Android device download speeds in City B, whereas the intercept $\beta_{0t}^{r}$ is smaller than $\beta_{0t}$, as shown in part (d) of Fig. \ref{fig-time-trend}.
+The results from Fig.~\ref{fig-time-trend} and Table~\ref{tab:time-lm} consistently suggest that measured internet speed improves over the time range.